PRINCIPLES OF NUTRITIONAL SCIENCE - 2023/4

 Module code: BMSM001

-To provide detailed knowledge of the application of nutrition expertise in medical practice across pathways for medicine surgery, and general practice and private practice.
+To provide detailed knowledge of the application of nutrition expertise in medical practice across pathways for medicine, surgery, and general practice and private practice.
 This compulsory module is designed to cover key principles which will be required for all future modules and to build a cohort identity for the students who will be working independently until the next module.

 Number of Credits: 15